Skip to content

 OpenMP device offload with GCC compilers

-To use OpenMP target offload on Apocrita with GCC, you will need to use version 10.2 or later.
-Offloading should then be automatically enabled when OpenMP compilation is selected with the -fopenmp compiler option.
+OpenMP target offload should be automatically enabled when OpenMP compilation is selected with the -fopenmp compiler option.
 For example to compile the source file offload-example.c which uses the target construct, you can use:

 gcc -fopenmp offload-example.c